readren/json-facile/README.md

 ```
 This limitation is a consequence of a design decision: configuration simplicity and execution speed is more important than support of rare or easily avoidable use cases.

 Note that the appender does not complain.
 Only the parser.
-This is intended because the generated JSON document may be parsed by other JSON library that supports namesakes fields with differnt types.
+This is intended because the generated JSON document may be parsed by other JSON library that supports namesakes fields with different types.

 2. Given the `Appender`s and `Parser`s are automatically derived at compile-time, the compilation time suffers an increase proportional to the amount of derivations.
 This problem can be easily mittigated moving the involved ADTs to a separate SBT project.

-3. Recursive data types are vulnerable to run-time stack overflow error when the recursion deph level of the data is high enough.
+3. Recursive data types are vulnerable to run-time stack overflow error when the recursion depth level of the data is high enough.
 This will be solved when I come up with a simple way to configure the limit.

 ## Edge cases
 ### BigDecimal input limit
 The `Parser[BigDecimal]` that is bundled in the `json-facile` library is not configurable.
 There is no need of such thing because it is possible to override it with no much effort.
-Suppouse you want to limit the size of the input number to protect your service against malicius attacks.
+Suppose you want to limit the size of the input number to protect your service against malicious attacks.
 You can achieve that with:
 ```scala
 val BIG_DECIMAL_INPUT_MAX_LENGTH = 12